jiweibo/ImageNet/README.md

 # ImageNet

-This implements training of popular model architectures, such as AlexNet, SqueezeNet, ResNet, DenseNet and VGG on the ImageNet dataset(Now we supported alexnet, squeezenet, densenet).
+This implements training of popular model architectures, such as AlexNet, SqueezeNet, ResNet, DenseNet and VGG on the ImageNet dataset(Now we supported alexnet, vgg, squeezenet, densenet).

 ## Requirements